-Spiny lobsters minimum size is more than 3" carapace or $5\frac{1}{2}$ " tail measurement if separated from head.
-Separating the head from tail of lobster is prohibited in state waters.
+Spiny lobster's minimum size must be greater than 3" carapace or $5\frac{1}{2}"$ tail measurement if separated from head.
+Separating the head from tail ("wringing") of lobster is prohibited in or on state waters.

 Harvest Limitations

 Egg bearing lobsters must be returned to the water unharmed.
 The stripping of eggs or removal of the pleopods from the lobster is prohibited.
 The bag limit during the two-day recreational season is six spiny lobster per person per day in Monroe County only.
 A bag limit of 12 spiny lobster per person per day is allowed in all other areas during the two-day recreational season.